Jojoooo1/spring-boot-api/README.md

 ### Database

-We leverage PostgreSQL, a resilient open-source relational database management system, streamlining database migrations using Flyway.
-Flyway enables effortless database schema versioning and migration, guaranteeing seamless transitions and updates.
+It uses PostgreSQL and Flyway to manage database migrations and schema versioning.

 ### Caching

-Caching frequently accessed data is vital for optimizing application performance.
-This project leverages the default Spring cache mechanism, utilizing a concurrent hash map object.
+The project leverages the default Spring cache mechanism, utilizing a concurrent hash map object.
 It can be extended to use a centralize cache like [Redis](https://redis.io/).

 ### Message Broker

-Message handling is managed by RabbitMQ (using quorum queue), a crucial component for a scalable and robust system, ensuring reliable and efficient message delivery.
+Message handling is managed by RabbitMQ (using quorum queue), ensuring reliable and efficient message delivery.

 ### Metrics & Tracing

-We use Prometheus and Micrometer to collect detailed metrics and tracing data, providing essential insights into the application's behavior and performance.
+It use Prometheus and Micrometer to collect detailed metrics and tracing data, providing essential insights into the application's behavior and performance.

 ### Rate Limiting